 RSS (Really Simple Syndication) feeds allow you to always stay up to date and to never miss any news.
 Information about RSS technology can be found for example on Wikipedia.
 In BibSonomy, you can use RSS feeds to subscribe to your own/other publication lists including the publication lists of your groups.
 You will be informed about all news/updates immediatly.

-Click on the black gear symbol in the "publications/bookmarks" column you want to subscribe to.
+Click on the black arrow symbol (export options) on the very right in the "publications/bookmarks" column you want to subscribe to.
 A menu appears.

 Advice: The next steps are just an example, they depend both on your browser and your RSS reader.
 In this case, we show you how to use "Mozilla Firefox" as browser and as RSS reader.